-The actuarial assumptions used in the July 1, 2019 actuarial funding valuation are prescribed by Minnesota Statutes Section 356.215, the Legislative Commission on Pensions and Retirement (LCPR), and the TRA Board of Trustees.
-Many of the assumptions prescribed are based on the full experience study report, dated June 5, 2015, that covered the six-year period beginning July 1, 2008 and ending June 30, 2014.
-The TRA Board commissioned a review of the economic assumptions used in the actuarial valuation and the findings and recommendations were provided to the Board at their November 2017 meeting and approved by the LCPR on February 19, 2018.
-Those recommendations are reflected in the July 1, 2019 funding valuation as well as the TPL at the current Measurement Date.
-A four-year experience study was completed in June 2019, but it contained no significant recommended changes to the assumptions used in the 2018 funding and GASB reports.
+The actuarial assumptions used in the July 1, 2020 actuarial funding valuation are prescribed by Minnesota Statutes Section 356.215, the Legislative Commission on Pensions and Retirement (LCPR), and the TRA Board of Trustees.
+The assumptions prescribed are based on the experience study report, dated June 28, 2019, that covered the four-year period beginning July 1, 2014 and ending June 30, 2018.